raphCode/master-thesis-muzero/introduction.typ

 #import "thesis.typ": citet

-In 2016, !ago was unveiled - the first artificial intelligence program capable of playing the complex strategy game of Go at a level surpassing human masters.
+In 2016, !ago was unveiled - the first artificial intelligence program capable of playing the complex strategy !g of Go at a level surpassing human masters.
 To understand why this is a remarkable achievement, let's summarize how most previous !algos approach gameplay.